domRiddle/ASF/Escrow.md

 ## Limitations

 Currently ASF 2FA doesn't work well with accounts restricted with steam parental PIN.
-You won't be able to link ASF 2FA as new authenticator if that feature is enabled, you also won't be able to confirm trades or market listing.
+You won't be able to link ASF 2FA as new authenticator if that feature is enabled, you also won't be able to confirm trades or market listings.
 Therefore, it's **not recommended** to use ASF 2FA with steam parental together, although if you're extremely determined then you might be able to use half-broken authenticator, as generating tokens works fine.
 Still, I strongly suggest to disable steam parental if you want to use ASF 2FA.

 ***